CormacBuckleyMongoDB/FLE-Demo/README.md

 Modify your Atlas URI field <br />

-Press ':' and type 'x' to exit and save the VIM editor <br />
+Press the escape key on your keyboard, press ':' and type 'x' to exit and save the VIM editor <br />

 **6. Run the encrypt.js file with the following command:** <br />